cal-pratt/flexdi/README.rst

 - | **Minimal Setup**
   | Minimize boilderplate by leveraging type annotations to resolve
     arguments.
-Allow user code to remain generic and reusable.
+Allows user code to remain generic and reusable.

 - | **Inject Any Callable**
   | Provide any typed callable as an input to be invoked.
-    Support sync and async callables.
+    Supports sync and async callables.

 - | **Resource Management**
   | Define dependencies as context managers and have
     their startup and shutdown logic invoked in a reliable order.
-    Support sync and async context managers.
+    Supports sync and async context managers.

 - | **Scoped Dependencies**
   | Clearly define dependency lifetimes.
     Use ``"application"`` scoped dependencies to provide singleton like objects.
     Use ``"request"`` scoped dependencies to allow short-term isolated usage.

 Overview
 ========

 ``flexdi`` offers the ``FlexGraph``, used to manage dependencies and invoke callables.
+The graph is a representation of what dependencies exist, and what providers can be used to fulfil them.

-When determining dependencies for a callable, ``flexdi`` will examine the type annotations of the arguments, and populate the graph with dependencies which can satisfy the callable.
-A callable can be anything from a class (as seen with the type annotations), to functions, class methods, generators, etc.
+When determining dependencies for a callable, ``flexdi`` will examine the type annotations of the arguments to populate the graph with dependencies that can satisfy the callable.
+A callable can be anything from a class, to functions, class methods, generators, etc.

-For complex types, ``flexdi`` allows binding helper functions that can map a type definition to an instance.
-These bindings can themselves be injected with dependencies.
-Bindings can also be defined as generators which allows supplying custom teardown logic for dependencies.
+``flexdi`` allows *binding* helper functions to the graph as a providers of types, determined by their return annotations.
+Bindings can themselves be injected with dependencies, determined by their parameter annotations.
+A Binding can be a simple function or a generator with custom teardown logic.

 Example Usage
 -------------